apache/spark/CONTRIBUTING.md

 ```bash
 ./run-tests tests.core:CoreTest.test_check_operators
 ```
-Note that `./run_tests` script runs tests but the first time it runs, ut performs database initialisation.
+Note that `./run_tests` script runs tests but the first time it runs, it performs database initialisation.
 If you run further tests without leaving the environment, the database will not be initialized, but you can always force database initialization with `--with-db-init` (`-i`) switch.
 The scripts will inform you what you can do when they are run.